jjh13/NCDL/README.md

 ----

-### Review Version
+### Pre-release Version
-This is a review version with a few things stripped out.
-- Examples and documentation have been minimized, this is somewhat to increase anonymity.
+This is a pre-release version that includes most of what was in the paper, some implementation details have been temporarily lost (due to merge conflicts) but should be back soon.
+A few things
-- Modules and experiments for further work have been remove (as such, some tests are broken and have been removed)
+- Modules and experiments for further work have been remove (as such, some tests are broken, most pass, still.)
-- Mox pooling has been removed (it requires a separate build process because we use a specialized kernel, which may complicate the process of running the code -- experiments in the paper don't need this anyway)
+- Mox/atrous pooling is missing its cuda implementation.
+- The setup.py's requirement list is messed up, this is a small issue that will be fixed relatively quickly.

+Changes are currently happening in master, but we'll eventually switch to a more sane development schedule.

 ### Installing / Testing
-First ensure the requirements are installed, they're rahter minimal
+First ensure the requirements are installed, they're rather minimal
 ```
 pip install -r requirements.txt
 ```